RichardScottOZ/map2loop2-notebooks/README.md

 - This notebook allows the user to extract information and build 3D models from their own source data.
 This uses example data and config file found in the source_data directory.
 Use the **Utility 1** notebook to generate a hjson configuration file and example python script for your own data.
 4) Utility 1 - Config file generator.ipynb
 - This notebook interactively creates the hjson and python scripts needed to run models from your own data sources
+5) Utility 2 - Exporters.ipynb
+- Code snippets for converting LoopStructural surfaces and voxels into various standard formats. geoh5 and omf require additional libraries to be installed (https://github.com/gmggroup/omf) and (https://github.com/MiraGeoscience/geoh5py)
+    - Triangulated surfaces supported: vtk, obj, omf, dxf, geoh5, ts
+    - Voxel formats supported: omf, geoh5

 **Python scripts**
 1) GMD-testscript.py
 - This is the non-notebook equivalent of the **Example 1 notebook**.
-2) exporters.py
-- Code snippets for converting LoopStructural surfaces and voxels into various standard formats. geoh5 and omf require additional libraries to be installed (https://github.com/gmggroup/omf) and (https://github.com/MiraGeoscience/geoh5py)
-    - Triangulated surfaces supported: vtk, obj, omf, dxf, geoh5, ts
-    - Voxel formats supported: omf, geoh5